malmarshall/Mental-Health-Dashboard/README.md

 - **Workflow Optimization:** A lot of my time with these datasets inlcuded performing unecessary or pointless cleaning and manipulation steps that didn't help me get to the answers I was looking for.
 While I appreciate the extra practice I gained, a lot of time was added to this project due to this.
 I learned to clearly identify the questions I want to answer and *how* I want to answer them before continuing to data visualization and additional manipulation after cleaning and exploration.
 - **Mental Health Trends in America:** Understanding how mental health and healthcare in America has been trending in the past few years (especially since the COVID-19) pandemic and deriving insights based on state-level data can help understand the current state of care and inform decision making for the future.

-# Insights

-This project helped generate several insights for mental health practitioners in particular into the state :
-- Mental Health Trends:
--

 # Challenges I Faced

 For my first coding project, I faced a number of different obstacles: